 WTware license gives the right to use WTware software and removes banner "Only for testing" from the screen.
 For more details read WTware licensing terms.

-License is valid for the current build and for all WTware releases during a year after payment (when license generation algorithm changes, new licenses we grant for free).
+License is valid for the current build and at least for all WTware releases during a year after payment (when license generation algorithm changes, new licenses we grant for free).
+No annual payments needed.

 License is bound to terminal network card.
 Every case of network card outage is considered individually.